French School Wars: School issue

 Before the separation, Catholic education was primarily delegated to religious orders, with limited participation from laypeople or ordained clergy.
 However, the implementation of the Education Act of 1901, along with the ban on teaching by religious orders through the Entente Law of 1904, drastically altered the landscape of public education.
 The dispersal of religious orders resulted in the closure of numerous free schools.
 The French episcopate simultaneously waged two campaigns: the restructuring of Catholic schools with personnel recruited from both the laity and secularized religious groups and the heightened monitoring of public schools, which had capitalized on the decline of religious orders to enroll more students.

 Secular schoolteachers frequently displayed less restraint because of their strong secularism, which was often combined with socialism or antimilitarism.
 As a result, they frequently violated the rules of scholastic neutrality that had been established by Jules Ferry.
 The trend was exacerbated by the fact that teacher colleges, which were known for their anticlericalism, contributed to those practices.
-Since the separation, France's bishops had regained their freedom and no longer sought to restrict themselves to conciliate with the government, unlike vefore the separation.
+Since the separation, France's bishops had regained their freedom and no longer sought to restrict themselves to conciliate with the government, unlike before the separation.
 Some bishops were organizing parents' associations to monitor public schools, and all were urging their flocks to be wary.
 They no longer intended to turn a blind eye to a situation that they considered intolerable.
 The Morizot affair and the ensuing school war found a ripe breeding ground in the intersection of defiant teachers and Catholic anxiety.